pretenzo/vNowEnc-Mac/README.md

 To encode the audio: ```ffmpeg -i input.mp4 -af "aresample=17640,volume=8dB" -f wav -ar 17640 -acodec pcm_u8 audio.wav```<br/>

 # Creating A Custom VideoNow CD
-The output file will be called "VDN Track 01.wav" - it needs to be burned as an Audio CD with the two filler tracks provided in the source code.
-You can include several tracks by transcoding them and then naming them "VDN Track 01" and "VDN Track 02" etc. There's a limit of approximately 40 minutes of video per disc - because we have to cut it down, we need some empty space on the burned disc so we're not cutting into our data. <br/><br/>Once burned, the disc must be cut down to approx. 108mm to fit in an unmodded VideoNow player.<br/><br/>
+The output file will be called "VDN Track 01.wav" - it needs to be burned as an Audio CD with the two filler tracks provided in the source code (VDN Track 00 and VDN Track 99).
+You can include several tracks by transcoding them and then naming them "VDN Track 01" and "VDN Track 02" etc. There's a limit of approximately 40 minutes of video per disc - because we have to cut it down, we need some empty space on the burned disc so we're not cutting into our data.
+The size of my Audio CDs usually doesn't exceed 450MB or so, just to err on the side of caution <br/><br/>Once burned, the disc must be cut down to approx. 108mm to fit in an unmodded VideoNow player.<br/><br/>
 The structure of the Audio CD should be as follows:
 ```
 Audio CD